EmilWojak/packer/README.md

     Subject to performance evaluation.

 * dockerize the project,
+* add unit tests for Packer
+* add more comprehensive integration tests covering all sorts of errors, e.g. filesystem access errors or corrupted archive format when unpacking,
 * profile and tune buffer sizes when reading files or hashing data
 * experiment with another approach to appending data